bryanxtong/simple-rpc/README.md

     }
 }
 ```
-netty server clientside need to close the rpcclient as we have hidden it behind the proxy factory
+netty server clientside needs to close the rpcclient as we have hidden it behind the proxy factory
 ```
 package com.bryan.rpc.example.service;
 import com.bryan.rpc.client.proxy.RpcProxyFactory;